1

 -

-Pruning Instructions: Prune in early spring to maintain shape and remove dead or damaged branches. -
+Pruning Instructions: Prune in late winter or early spring to maintain shape; minimal pruning needed. -

-Special Care: Ensure good air circulation to prevent fungal diseases.
+Special Care: Avoid overwatering and ensure good air circulation to prevent disease.

 Share